jamiebutterworth2016/machine-learning/README.md

 ## Semi-supervised learning
 Tables don't usually start with a classification column.\
-Use unsupervised learning first to generate a classification column.\
+Use unsupervised learning first to split data into groups and generate a classification column.\
 Then use supervised learning to then make predictions.

 ## The three self-learning categories